ahmadmayahi/mayahi.net/content/posts/laravel/jwt-with-laravel.md

 ```

 ## JwtAuth
-This class is used to generate the Jwt upon the successful authentication, this means that the authenticateAndReturnJwtToken method has to be called within a controller
+This class is used to generate the Jwt upon the successful authentication, this means that the `authenticateAndReturnJwtToken` method has to be called within a controller

-Create a new class app/Services/Jwt/JwtAuth.php:
+Create a new class `app/Services/Jwt/JwtAuth.php`:

 ```php
 <?php